πŸͺΊOrigamiLessons

 54

-55. Your origami shark is complete.
-Display it with the open mouth facing forward for maximum impact.
+55. Your origami shark is complete!
+Draw an eye and gill lines with a marker for a finishing touch.
+Display with the nose pointing forward for maximum impact.

 55

-Your origami shark is complete.
-Display it with the open mouth facing forward for maximum impact.
+Your origami shark is complete!
+Draw an eye and gill lines with a marker for a finishing touch.
+Display with the nose pointing forward for maximum impact.

 Frequently Asked Questions